Emergencies may not be high on the list of things we love to think about, but emergency preparedness is critical.

 If you’d like a great binder that can be filled out on a computer and printed too, check out this In Case of Emergency Binder.

-It has a place for everything you need to make tough times just a little easier for your family.
-(Even some stuff you may not think of!
+It has a place for everything you need to make tough times just a little easier for your family — even some stuff you may not think of!
 Just make sure your family knows where to find the binder.

 Medical ID information